Orion6400/Weather_app/README.md

 # Weather_app

-Here we use the Openweather API to get the data as Functional based django fraemwork and API Request .
+1- Here we use the Openweather API to get the data as Functional based django framework and API Request .
-Save the Data in the DataBase (Sqlite3) Using ORM.
+2- Save the Data in the DataBase (Sqlite3) Using ORM.
+3- There are Two Functions First - Get the Weather Details Second Data is save and Can View In the Application 4- We can delete the any saved data using S.no from application